-2.4 Length-Weight relationship
+2.4 Length-weight relationship

 Body size is a basic biological characteristic in fish populations and can reflect individual physiology as well as changing environment conditions.
 Length-Weight relationship is an important characteristic to describe this change.
-For figures 2-4, The R^2 of length-weight of Scomber japonicus were larger than 0.94.
-The represent chub mackerel has a significant relationship between length and weight.
-In accordance with the samples in 2019, the relationship between with fork length and biomass of chub mackerel was $y=0.00000405 \, x^{3.36} \, (R^2=0.9583)$, where y is the weight (g) of chub mackerel individual, x is the fork length (mm)
+For figures 2-7, The R^2 of length-weight of Scomber japonicus were larger than 0.94.
+It is represent that chub mackerel has a significant relationship between length and weight.
+In accordance with the samples in 2020, the relationship between with fork length and biomass of chub mackerel was $y = 0.000002x^{3.3482}$ ($R^2 = 0.9526$), where y is the weight (g) of chub mackerel individual, x is the fork length (mm).